 Welcome to the ARC!

-Advising and Registration for Summer and Fall is OPEN!
-Make your ARC appointment in myNavigate TODAY!
+Find your program on the right side of this page and make your ARC appointment in myNavigate TODAY!
 Complete your personalized To-Do list in myNavigate to make sure you are on track!
 NEW: Review your appointment summary in myNavigate after your advising session!

 Students are assigned an ARC academic advisor based on their program of study; however, students may meet with any advisor on their home campus.
 ARC advisors work with students towards a goal of success at Wiregrass & timely graduation through a tailored, proactive case management process.
 All students must meet with an ARC advisor before registration each term.
 This is to help students stay on track to a timely graduation.
 We also encourage student to meet with their ARC advisor once or twice a semester to explore big picture questions and goals.
 Students with an active Academic Success Plan may need to meet with their ARC advisor at various times throughout the semester to fulfill the requirements of the Plan.

 Students are also be assigned a Faculty Mentor based on their program of study.
 Faculty Mentors work with students towards a goal of career guidance through a high-level, one-on-one mentoring process.